Skip to content

 API Used

-• wrapEffect(context, node) — Wrap any AudioNode with ez-web-audio's effect interface
+• wrapEffect(node) — Wrap any AudioNode with ez-web-audio's effect interface

 • sound.addEffect(effect) — Add effect to signal chain